 Explore it on Goodreads or Amazon.

-Other books by this author include Heartless, Timeless, Etiquette & Espionage, Waistcoats & Weaponry, Manners & Mutiny, Soulless, Changeless, Blameless, Prudence
+Other books by this author which I have reviewed include Heartless, Timeless, Etiquette & Espionage, Waistcoats & Weaponry, Manners & Mutiny, Soulless, Changeless, Blameless, Prudence

 Second in the Finishing School steampunk series for Young Adults revolving around Sophronia, a quite incorrigible young lady.